 Students may substitute up to six hours of other special topics or themed courses that have a main focus or theme that addresses bayou studies or, more broadly, Louisiana.
 Approval of department head of Interdisciplinary Studies required for substitutions.

-Computer Science: A minor consists of 21 hours to include CMPS 130, 135, 221, 312, 406, 410, and 418.
+The university offers a minor in Computer Science upon the successful completion of CMPS 130, 135, 221, 312, 406, 410, and 418.
 A grade of C or better is required in each computer science course.

 The University offers a minor in the Humanities upon the successful completion of at least 18 hours above GENED requirements in the following curricula:

-Internet Studies and Web Development: An innovative minor offered to students wishing to supplement their major with knowledge of the Internet while focusing on different areas including Web tools, webpage and online database creation, and other current topics.
-The minor consists of CMPS 125, CMPS 250, CMPS 340, CMPS 470 and 6 hours of 300-and400-level electives that address content and issues related to Internet Studies and Web Development.
+An innovative minor offered to students wishing to supplement their major with knowledge of the Internet while focusing on different areas including Web tools, webpage and online database creation, and other current topics.
+The minor consists of CMPS 125, CMPS 250, CMPS 340, CMPS 470 and 6 hours of 300-and 400-level electives that address content and issues related to Internet Studies and Web Development.
 Preferably these 6 hours of electives will be in courses in the student’s major.
 These electives must be approved by the Head of the Department of Interdisciplinary Studies.